2 new restaurant chains opening in Charleston market; Chick-fil-A set for makeover

 A restaurant chain new to the Charleston area is ready to serve its first ButterBurgers between Goose Creek and Summerville, and at least two more locations are planned for the region.

 Wisconsin-based Culver’s, which specializes in its signature ButterBurgers and frozen custard, will welcome customers Monday at 1904 N. Main St. on U.S. Highway 17A.
-The location is just south of Royle Road between the developing mixed-use communities of Nexton and Carnes Crossroads.
+The location is just south of Royle Road between the Nexton and Carnes Crossroads developments.

 A ButterBurger features fresh Midwest-raised beef, never frozen, on a slightly buttered bun.